sammi-turner/Neocurses/README.md

 getch(); endwin(); }
 ```

-Opens the ncurses virtual terminal in conjunction with the Start Macro.
+Works in conjunction with either the Scroll or the Fixed Macro.

 ## Loop Macro